Tiana-Coker/Learning-React/README.md

 In this lesson, I learnt how to create card components in React:
 - Designed a Card component to display content in a structured format.
 - Implemented styles to make the Card component visually appealing.

+## Lesson 3: Styling React Components with CSS

+In this lesson, I learned how to style React components using different methods:
+- Inline styles
+- CSS Modules
+- External CSS stylesheets